A Sequential Convex Programming Approach to Free-trajectory Minimum-lap-time Optimization of Racing Cars: Introduction

 \section{Introduction}

-\lettrine{M}{otorsport} is an industry where every millisecond counts: in this relentlessly competitive environment, maximizing vehicle performance is essential.
+\lettrine{M}{otorsport} is an industry of tiny margins: in this relentlessly competitive environment, maximizing vehicle performance is essential.
 Identifying opportunities for improvement requires computational models that are capable of accurately and efficiently predicting a racing car's ability to cover the distance around a circuit, a \textit{lap}, in minimal time (Fig. \ref{fig:track}).
 Typically, this problem poses significant computation time challenges, prompting existing approaches to simplify the models, sacrificing accuracy and ultimately achievable performance.
-This paper addresses this challenge by proposing a modeling and optimization framework that retains key model considerations---most notably, the freedom to optimize the driving trajectory (the \textit{racing line})---whilst maintaining computational efficiency.

-\paragraph*{Related Literature} We can principally distinguish between two approaches to lap-time optimization: efficient \textit{fixed-trajectory} methods that assume a fixed racing line, and computationally heavy \textit{free-trajectory} methods where the racing line is jointly optimized~\cite{Massaro2021}.
-In fixed-trajectory optimization, the racing line trajectory is computed in preprocessing~\cite{Braghin2008,Heilmeier2019} or based on onboard measurements~\cite{Ebbesen2018}.
+This paper addresses this challenge by proposing a modeling and optimization framework that retains key model considerations---most notably, the freedom to optimize the driving trajectory (the \textit{racing line})---whilst maintaining computational efficiency. \paragraph*{Related Literature} We can principally distinguish between two approaches to lap-time optimization: efficient \textit{fixed-trajectory} methods that assume a fixed racing line, and computationally heavy \textit{free-trajectory} methods where the racing line is jointly optimized~\cite{Massaro2021}.
+In fixed-trajectory optimization, the racing line trajectory is computed in preprocessing~\cite{Braghin2008,Heilmeier2019} or based on onboard measurements~\cite{EbbesenSalazarEtAl2018}.
 These methods typically use quasi-steady-state (QSS) models.
 The simplest method is the so-called \textit{apex-finding} method, which finds the critical grip-limited speeds using a predetermined curvature trajectory and applies forward-backward integration to satisfy acceleration and deceleration limitations, resulting in a speed profile~\cite{Lovato2021,Massaro2021}.
-Alternatively, convex models are applied to efficiently capture more steady-state dynamics~\cite{Ebbesen2018,BorsboomFahdzyanaEtAl2021,Duhr2022,Kampen2024,Eshof2025}, or by directly exploiting vehicular data by constructing a (convex) \textit{g-g-v} performance envelope~\cite{Lovato2021,Lovato2021a,DuhrChristodoulouEtAl2020,Milliken1995}.
+Alternatively, convex models are applied to efficiently capture more detailed vehicle dynamics~\cite{EbbesenSalazarEtAl2018,BorsboomFahdzyanaEtAl2021,Duhr2022,Kampen2024,EshofKampenEtAl2025}, or by directly exploiting vehicular data by constructing a (convex) \textit{g-g-v} performance envelope~\cite{Lovato2021,Lovato2021a,DuhrChristodoulouEtAl2020,Milliken1995}.
 Reported solving times for these models are in the order of seconds.
-Yet these methods are not suitable to optimize the trajectory due to the nonlinear coupling between curvature, velocity, and vehicular forces.
+Yet these methods are not suitable to optimize the spatial trajectory due to the nonlinear coupling between curvature, velocity, and vehicular forces.

 Alternatively, nonlinear programming (NLP) optimization models that jointly optimize the race trajectory often involve transient dynamics and fewer simplifications~\cite{Lovato2021a,Limebeer2018,Perantoni2014,Limebeer2015,Rucco2015,Limebeer2022,Gabiccini2021,Christ2019}.
 Although advances in computational capabilities have reduced the computation times of these models to the order of minutes, they remain unsuitable for real-time applications.